onflow/cadence/ROADMAP.md

   such as the Flow Execution Node, the Flow Emulator, or Flow Playground, is not flexible enough and difficult to extend.

-  Refactoring the architecture of the current interface to .
+  Refactor the pull-based architecture of the current interface to an injection-based architecture.

+  Move non-essential type and value declarations out of the core Cadence code.

 ## Lower Priority